Angelinis/angelinis/README.md

 <div style="width: 300px; margin: 0 auto;">
 <p align="center">
 Hello!
-I’m Angelo, a full-stack developer and postgraduate student pursuing a master’s degree in Computer Science.
+I’m Angelo, a virtual reality and full-stack developer.
+Currently I am pursuing a master’s degree in Computer Science.
 Fluent in Spanish, English, and Portuguese, I have a passion for learning new technologies.
-Recently, I’ve been diving into Meta Quest 2, exploring its development and usage.
 Excited to connect with you!
 </p>
 </div>